Air Fryer Broccoli

 • Minimal mess.
 There’s no messy oil or multiple pots and pans to clean up after.

 • Broccoli.
 Use fresh broccoli florets cut into equal-sized pieces.
-If you only have frozen broccoli, let it thaw completely and make sure it’s VERY dry before air frying.
+Also, be sure to pat dry the vegetable completely.

 • Olive oil.
 Just a touch to guarantee crispy florets.
-I used an olive oil spray.
+I either use standard olive oil or an olive oil spray.

 • Salt and black pepper.
 To taste.

 • Red pepper flakes.
-For a touch of heat.
+Optional, but I like to add a little for a touch of heat.

 • Lemon slices and fresh parmesan.
 To serve.